IDroi/InfoHub/README.md

 ## Installation

 ### Android
 The easiest way to use Infohub's API is with gradle.
+There are two steps.

-1. Add the following lines to your root `build.gradle` at the end of repositories:
+* Add the following lines to your root `build.gradle` at the end of repositories:

 ```ruby